Here are some answers to questions you may have….

 Winter: Snow pants, coat, boots, hat and gloves, camera, water & food.

 Can I get a refund if I decide not to fly?
 Yes!
-We will refund your money minus a 10% fee.
+We will refund your money minus applicable cancellation fees.
+Call for specifics.

 Can I change my reservation day and time?
 Yes!
 We just ask you to give us as much notice as possible so we can offer your seat to someone else.